Our respiratory service offers assessment and management of a wide range of breathing-related difficulties in children including:

 Community outreach

-We have developed and are implementing a unique integrated care-pathway programme with training and support for carers, nurseries, schools and health professionals to ensure consistent delivery of the highest standard of care close to home.
+We run an integrated care-pathway programme supporting carers, nurseries, schools and health professionals to provide care close to home.

 Clinical trials and research